Oversize Cargo Accidents

-For additional information about filing a legal claim in Connecticut, fill out the Free Case Review form.
+For additional information about filing for a legal claim in Connecticut, fill out the Free Case Evaluation form.

 Oversize Cargo Regulations

 Overdimensional loads are usually transported by a truck with a trailer.
-The requirements for interstate cargo trailers including in the interstate victory series, interstate load runner trailers and the interstate Pro series trailers vary by location.
+The requirements for interstate cargo trailers, including the interstate victory series, interstate load runner trailers and the interstate Pro series trailers, vary by location.
 Depending on the trailer’s size, Connecticut may require a pilot or escort car to follow in front or behind the trailer.
 The escort or pilot car is used to alert the truck driver in addition to the other motorists that they encounter on the highways.

 If a truck driver or a trucking company violates these cargo regulations, they may be held liable for any damages that occur in a truck crash.
 Our experienced lawyers may use weigh station records, trucking company logs and records of what was shipped to prove that a truck was overweight or overloaded at the time of the collision.

 If you were in a truck accident that was caused by the driver’s negligent actions, contact Jonathan Perkins Injury Lawyers today.